 “Be strong, and prove yourself a man.” – 1 Kings 2:2

 In a culture where it is cool to be sheepish and in touch with your “feminine side,” we need to give a call to men to stand up and take responsibility.

 We need men with steadfast courage, ironclad conviction, undomesticated manliness, and a fierce loyalty to God.
 We need men who can hold fast—who bring stability to a world of ever-shifting unsurety, consistency to a culture of non-commitment, and staying power in a nation where men retreat.
-We need bravehearted men who are strong and alert, men with vision to lead the way in the family, church, and culture.
-We need unapologetically masculine men, gentle and protective men, warriors with unbridled commitment to their King.
-We need perilous men.
+We need dangerous men.
 We need men of honor.
-We need men with the zeal of Phinehas, who fiercely defended the worship of Yahweh; men with the gentle strength of Boaz; men with the courage of the mighty men of David.
+We need men with the zeal of Phinehas, men with the gentle strength of Boaz, men with the courage of the mighty men of David.
 Where are these men today?
 Who will stand up in their place?
 Who will be a man of God?

 Who will play the man?

 “In my judgment, the typical evangelical church of this generation has become weak, and womanly.
 Churchgoers demand that preachers be soft and dainty—especially when they are dealing with hard-edged truths.

 If you don’t sufficiently tone down every severe text or hard-to-receive doctrine in the Bible, the tone police will write you up for an infraction before you can get from the pulpit to the front door.
 All the rough edges of every truth must be carefully sanded smooth and painted in pastel tones.
 We’ve traded up to cushy seats instead of hard-bench pews and we expect our preachers to fashion their messages accordingly.
 None of this ‘sinners-in-the-hands-of-an-angry-God’ stuff.